 At the event we were presented with a special plaque from the DofE Charity by celebrity supporter Hannah Cockroft, acknowledging the school’s commitment to running the DofE and thanking it for giving young people the opportunity to transform their lives.

 The DofE is celebrating its Diamond Anniversary throughout 2016, having supported millions of young people in the UK and across the globe to achieve DofE Awards since it was founded in 1956.
 The prestigious Gold Award Presentation at Buckingham Palace is one of many memorable events taking place to celebrate 60 years of the Charity.
 Members of the Royal Family; HRH The Duke of Edinburgh, HRH The Earl of Wessex and HRH The Countess of Wessex, congratulated those that were present.

 Whalley Range 11-18 High School has been delivering the DofE scheme for a number of years and since then, many of its young people have achieved a DofE Award after volunteering in their community, learning a skill, getting fit, going on an expedition and, for Gold, taking part in a week-long residential.
 Doing a DofE programme significantly impacts young people’s futures, enabling them to develop vital skills for life and work, such as confidence, commitment, resilience and team work.

-Mrs Hole, Academy Headteacher at Whalley Range 11-18 High School, attended the presentation.
+Mrs E. Hole, Academy Headteacher (Sep 2013 – Aug 2020), attended the presentation.
 Speaking proudly about our involvement with the DofE, she said: